 Maybe these are ancient truths about the soul of humanity that have been scooped up by different parties in different times.
 Maybe these modes of essential living wanted to be discovered to help us understand ourselves better.
 Maybe they’re upended diamonds in the rough.

 Which leads me to wonder how the 34 individual talent themes presented by Gallup (called CliftonStrengths) may relate to the three talent patterns/three centers of intelligence.
-To help understand this, below I've categorized the talent themes by centers of intelligence.
+It may seem logical to assign each of the 34 talent themes to a different center of intelligence as a means of understanding how talents may relate to the Enneagram.
+But I think that’s wrong to do.

 Thinking about the talent themes in relation to the centers of intelligence is exciting for the insights it may bring for self-awareness, personal growth, and team contributions.
 There’s a lot we could do with talents and centers, not only understanding why and how we function, but also from where growth can occur.